Epidural brain abscess

 The pain sometimes radiates into the forehead, eye socket, the teeth, which happens at a deep localized abscess in the apex of the pyramid.
 Suspicious for epidural brain abscess is increasing headache while reducing the purulent discharge from the ear and its decrease with increasing suppuration.

 Rarely observed changes in the fundus (stagnant nipples optic nerves) that can be combined with inhibition, nausea or vomiting, and bradycardia.
-Thus there is an assumption on the formation of brain abscess, even more reasonable if joining focal symptoms are very rare in uncomplicated epidural abscess.
+Thus there is an assumption on the formation of brain abscess, even more reasonable if joining focal symptoms are very rare in an uncomplicated epidural abscess.

 Diagnosis of epidural brain abscess